vivid-planet/comet/.changeset/slow-queens-unite.md

 "@comet/admin": patch
 ---

-Prevent the clear-button and the select-arrow from overlapping when using `FinalFormSelect` with the `clearble` prop.
+Prevent the clear-button and the select-arrow from overlapping when using `FinalFormSelect` with the `clearable` prop.